 - Contact us now

 You can also offer a trial close in conjunction with a number of these other course sales page techniques.

 You may not have come across this term before, but you’ll have probably seen it in practice.
-Price anchoring is where you break down the total cost of what you’re offering as if you were charging full price, and then compare it to the cost of your course.
-We see this come up particularly where the online course being sold is expensive.
+Price anchoring is where you break down the total cost of what you’re offering as if you were charging full price, and then comparing it to the cost of your course.
+We see this method used a lot when the online course being sold might seem ‘expensive’.

 This can be presented in two ways;